SAP/elasticsearch-logs-plugin/README.md

 ### To-Do (upcoming changes)

-- Provide a JenkinsFileRunner mode option
-  - enabled will send additional events when nodes are started or updated to allow dynamic display of pipeline status outside of Jenkins
-  - disabled will store the annotations next to events
 - Implement a reader from Elastic Search
 - Improve http connection handling
-- Implement a GraphListener to send start and end events

 ### License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the "Apache Software License, v.
 2" except as noted otherwise in the LICENSE file.